Mohammad Jamil Hammoud al-Amili

-Mohammad Jamil Hammoud al-Amili (محمد جميل حمود العاملي; born 1959) is the most prominent Lebanese Twelver Shi'a Marja' after Mohammad Musa al-Yaqoobi who is known for strict Shia fundamentalism, and having some Akhbari-like tendencies, as well as rejecting many core doctrines of Wilayat al-Faqih.
+Mohammad Jamil Hammoud al-Amili (محمد جميل حمود العاملي; born 1959) is a Lebanese Twelver Shi'a Marja' who is known for strict Shia fundamentalism, and having some Akhbari-like tendencies, as well as rejecting many core doctrines of Wilayat al-Faqih.
 He has been vocal about his criticism towards his predecessor, Mohammad Hussein Fadlallah.

 Biography

 In Lebanon

 Born in the year 1959 in Jabal Amil, his family ended up settling in Beirut during his childhood to find work, where they had four sons and three daughters, of which al-Amili was the eldest.

 His grandfather ʿAbd al-Ḥusayn traced his origins to the town of Meidoun, located in the western Beqaa Governorate, near Sohmor, from which he eventually ended up moving to Markaba, close to the Palestinian Galilee, where he married multiple women and had children, among them al-Amili's father.
 Amili's father died when he was still young, leaving him an orphan.
 When his father reached his twenties, he married a woman named Fāṭimah, the daughter of a man named Qāsim ʿAlāʾ al-Dīn, whose lineage traces back to the Āl Zuhrah family from Aleppo.

 Al-Amili grew up in poverty, which forced him to work during holidays while still in elementary school, in order to earn enough money to keep attending.
-He went on to spent a large portion of his life both working and studying until he graduated from intermediate school in 1974.
+He went on to spend a large portion of his life both working and studying until he graduated from intermediate school in 1974.

 In 1975, after the Lebanese Civil War began, he enrolled in a shi'i seminary, where he first studied under Shaykh Muḥammad Ḥasan al-Qubaysī, and later under Shaykh Ḥusayn Maʿtūq.

 Further studies

 After ascending to higher education, he went on to study under ʿAllāmah Muḥammad Jawād Mughniyyah, who recommended al-Amili to the Qom Seminary, though al-Qubaysī and Shaykh Maʿtūq had counseled him to go to Najaf Seminary.
 Since his financial situation wasn't able to support either, he was forced instead to depart for Syria, where he studied under Abu al-Qasim al-Khoei, and ʿAllāmah al-Sayyid Aḥmad al-Wāḥidī in Damascus.

-After graduating from Syria, he chose to further his studies in Qom, where he studied under major scholars such as Sayyid Aḥmad al-Madadī, Shaykh Muṣṭafā al-Harandī, and the Shaykh Muḥammad al-Ghurawī.
+After graduating from Syria, he chose to further his studies in Qom, where he studied under major scholars such as Sayyid Aḥmad al-Madadī, Shaykh Muṣṭafā al-Harandī, and Ayatollah Muhammad al-Gharawi (relative of Muhammad Hossein Gharavi), with whom he had a particularly close relationship.

-He then advanced to the higher-level courses under Sayyid al-Marʿashī, Sayyid Maḥmūd al-Hāshimī al-Shahrūdī, Shaykh ʿAbd Allāh Jawādī Āmulī, Shaykh Muḥammad al-Ṣādiqī, Shaykh Ḥusayn Muẓāharī and Sayyid ʿAbd al-Karīm al-Kashmīrī, who encouraged him to return to Lebanon, due to a perceived lack of religious authority after the passing of Mohammad Hussein Fadlallah.
+He then advanced to the higher-level courses under Ayatollah Shahab ud-Din Mar'ashi Najafi, Ayatollah Mahmoud Hashemi Shahroudi, Shaykh Abdollah Javadi Amoli, Shaykh Muḥammad al-Ṣādiqī, Ayatollah Hossein Mazaheri and Sayyid ʿAbd al-Karīm al-Kashmīrī, who encouraged him to return to Lebanon, due to a perceived lack of religious authority after the passing of Mohammad Hussein Fadlallah.